 Guide To Pond Fishing

-Ponds come in all sizes but are generally small bodies of water, often man made.
+Ponds come in all sizes but are generally small bodies of water, often urban man-made bodies of water.
 They may be a catch area for rain water, or a collection area for a small creek or spring.
 Many ponds are located on private property and require permission of the pond owner to fish there.
 Urban fishing areas may require licences to fish.

 Sunfish, crappie, bass, catfish and trout are the most common fish found in ponds.
 Some are native to the waters feeding into the pond.
 Others are stocked by the pond owner.

 Ponds are a great place to introduce youngsters to fishing.
 If the pond has a good population of sunfish, most anyone with a little patience can experience the thrill of catching a fish.